Phrogz/NeatJSON/README.md

 * Adjust number of spaces inside array/object braces.
 * Adjust number of spaces before/after commas and colons (both for single- vs. multi-line).
 * Line up the values for an object across lines.
-* [Online webpage](http://phrogz.net/JS/NeatJSON) for conversions and experimenting with options.
 * [Lua only] Produce Lua table serialization.